sohamray19/distilBertNQ/README.md

  "short-recall-at-precision>=0.75": 0.16, "short-precision-at-precision>=0.75": 0.75,
  "short-recall-at-precision>=0.9": 0.04, "short-precision-at-precision>=0.9": 1.0}
 ```

+## Testing
+This process will be the same as validation.
+If you have 2 files, one with annotations and one without,
+pass the one with annotations to nq_eval program and the one without as the pred-file to the generate_validations program.

 ## Model Description and Architectural Decisions
 * Literature Review: Before I get into model description, here are the papers I referenced to make my architectural decisions:
     * [LAMB](https://arxiv.org/abs/1904.00962.pdf)